Thoregon/evolux.everblack/doc/secure storage.md

 Secure stores can be used by entities implementing the identity API.
 Wrap keypairs with an IdentityShim, let them act like an identity.

+### Public Store
+Only the owner can write encrypted and signed content, all others can verify and decrypt all content.

+This is the simplest case

+#### Directory
+- an owner established a directory
+- all others can read and listen to the directory

-### One Owner
+### Two Attendants
 Owned by a single keypair.
-Can be public, everyone can write, post can be only decrypted by the client or the owner, none else can read/modify.
+Can be public, everyone can write, post can be only decrypted by the client or the owner, no one else can read/modify.
+Owner can optionally publish the object with a name (KARTE - thoregon directory) The items are encrypted asymmetric, only owner and attendant can encrypt and decrypt the entries.

-- Service Queue
+#### Service Queue
+- a owner (service) establishes a service queue
+- the queue can be accessible by all or only by invited members
+- the client (member) pushes a request to the queue and awaits the response
+- service processes the request and responds with a result or an error a service queue is similar to a micro service

-- Message Queue
+#### Message Store
+- an identity establishes a message store
+- the message store can be accessable by all or only by invited members
+- the client (member) pushes a message to the message store

-No Response neccessary, but with 'ctrl' and 'sctrl' the status can be published
+- no Response necessary, but with 'ctrl' and 'sctrl' the status can be published
+- the client can specify an address for an answer message store a message store is similar to email

-### Multiple Attendents
+### Multiple Attendants
-- Channel/Topic

-- Collection

-- Key Value

-### Private Store

 A store for private communication.
+An item is typically encrypted with a symmetric shared key.
+Everyone who has the key can encrypt and decrypt.
+Every item is signed with the write pair.
+Only who has the write pair can sign, others can only verify.
-Only invited members can read, only permitted members can write.
+Only invited members can read.
+Only permitted members can write.

-todo: enable admins w/o write permission, but how do they permit 'write' for new members?
+Only owners can invite members and grant permissions.

+the identity which creates the object is also owner (admin) -> will get the owner keypair in its member entry admin can invite others and grant/revoke write permission admin can grant ownership to others

+#### Channel
+- an owner (admin) establishes a channel and invites others
+- all invited (and also all owners) can push items to the channel
+- an item can refer to another a channel is similar to a chat

+#### Topic
+- everyone can read items
+- public accessible, items can be read by all, but modified only by the publisher
+- an item can refer to another a topic is similar to a whiteboard

+#### Event Queue
+- an owner (service) establishes an event queue
+- The queue can be accessable by all or only by invited members
+- the client (member) pushes a listener to the queue, eventually with a filter
+- past events will be filtered with the universe time (universe.now)
+- the service publishes events to the queue

+#### Collection
+- an owner (admin) establishes a collection and invites others
+- all invited (and also all owners) can add/drop/modify items in the collection

+#### Key Value Store
+- an owner (admin) establishes a key value store and invites others
+- all invited (and also all owners) can get/put/delete items in the collection with a key
+- reference will be

+#### Entities
+- a owner (admin) establishes a key value store and invites others
+- owner grants write permissions to properties
+- an entity can be teh content on a property, possibly having other owner and permissions

+## Firewall Adapter
+To protect secure stores, there is an adpater acting as firewall.
+Is also does the encryption/sign and verify/decryption.

+It distinguishes between items for two attendents, which uses just a shared secret (async with DH).
+This secret can only be built by one of the two attendents.
+All items of this kind have the same structure. the payload from both (member and admin) is encrypted and signed

+The other case is multiple attendents.
+This requires a (synchronous) shared key for encryption and a write pair to sign.

+authentication is done with the idhash.

+### Multi Attendants Store

 todo: enable admins w/o read permission, how?

 Create private store: